soham1053/soham/content/a-talk-with-anthony-corso.md

 Instead of directly generating scenarios, the algorithm learns to create a probability distribution over scenarios (represented by some STL expression) based on the given likelihood that the scenario happens in real life.
 By sampling from this, more realistic scenarios will come up more often than unrealistic scenarios.

 1. _DONE describe STL(solution to high dimensionality)_
-2. _DONE describe probability distrbution (solution to unlikely scenarios)_
+2. _DONE describe probability distribution (solution to unlikely scenarios)_
 3. describe algorithm simply

 ### Stanford Center for AI Safety